There are many different designs and materials you can use to make a dragon fruit trellis.

 Some people grow in frangipani trees.
 The dragon fruit will take over and get heavy but I do love the idea of beautiful dragon fruit flowers and frangipanis grown together flowering at the same time.

-Growing dragon fruit up a gum tree can mean your fruit will be producing 30 plus metres up a tree.
+Growing dragon fruit up a gum tree can mean your fruit will be producing 30 plus meters up a tree.

 Just remember at the end of the day you will not see a lot of your trellis.